-Oil Pet Portrait Stories
+Oil Pet Portrait of Tilly

-Welcome to the story of the oil portraits painting of Tilly.
-Nicholas painted this beautiful portrait of Tilly for our client Diane.
-Tilly’s oil painting was created to 14 x 11 size in traditional oils on Italian linen fine grain canvas.
-If you scroll further down, you will be able to see all of the stages in progress of the oil painting, some with Nicholas working on them with his brush in hand along with Tilly’s oil painting framed.
+The oil pet portrait of Tilly was created to 14 x 11 size in traditional oils on linen canvas.
 Our client Diane called the studio and thanked Nicholas personally for creating the portrait for her.
 We both know that the painting will mean a great deal to Diane as she misses Tilly so much.

 Tilly is home!